“Whether we engage for an acute need, like an injury, or more routine practice, our sessions leave me emotionally and physically restored.”

 What will happen during a class or one-on-one session?

-In my classes and one-on-ones, expect to be offered a lot of options and ways of approaching yoga poses.
-We will use props (blocks, chairs, straps and bolsters) to extend your capacities so that you can experience what might be next for you in your practice.
+Expect to be offered a lot of options and ways of approaching yoga poses.
+We will use props (blocks, chairs, straps and bolsters) to extend your capacities so that you can focus your effort on releasing held tension and building stability.

 You will work barefoot on a yoga mat or in a chair with your feet on the floor.
 This helps me see your alignment so I can give you good advice.

-My request of you is that you pay attention to how your body feels during practice and take advantage of the adaptations that work best for you.
+My request of you is that you pay attention to how your body feels during practice and explore which options work best for you.
 There are a thousand and one options.
 One is sure to fit you.

 It may feel awkward

 What is important to know is that you are always the master of your yoga practice.
-Take from it what serves you, leave behind what does not.
-Yoga will never ask you do anything against your better sense.
+I will never ask you do anything against your better sense.